-Workshops will be scheduled September 2023 through February 2024.
+Workshops will be scheduled prior to every statewide election cycle.
 Locations are to be determined and will be combined with an existing community event.
 Advertising of these workshops will be done on social media, including Next Door, and through trusted community partners.
 At these workshops VRE will provide:

-- RAVBM Application (for a link emailed to the voter) - Availability of materials in alternate formats (large print, audio measures, accessible CVIG, and availability of alternate formats for state election materials.
+- RAVBM Information - Availability of materials in alternate formats (large print, ballot measures on audio, accessible CVIG, and availability of alternate formats for state election materials)